 What is Electroplating Nickel?

+Electroplated nickel is silvery white with some yellow in it.
 Electroplated nickel is mainly used as a protective decorative coating.
-Can prevent corrosion, and increase wear resistance, gloss and aesthetics.
+Can prevent corrosion, and increase wear resistance, gloss, and aesthetics.

 Features of Electroplated Nickel: